wcdw3/LazyRender/README.md

 # LazyRender
-uses [react-intersection-observer](https://www.npmjs.com/package/react-intersection-observer) to render components when they appear on the screen.
+Uses [react-intersection-observer](https://www.npmjs.com/package/react-intersection-observer) to render components when they appear on the screen.

 ## Install